GlobalWebIndex/mawex/README.md

 This system was designed for an ETL pipeline orchestrated by [saturator](https://github.com/GlobalWebIndex/saturator) which is a FSM that sees pipeline as layered DAG and saturates/satisfies dependencies by executing ETL tasks on Mawex.

-### mawex in action :
+### mawex persistence and clustering details :

-Mawex akka persistence is tested [akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb) and redis plugin but running it on different storages like cassandra is just a matter of configuration changes, choose a storage based on amount and throughput of tasks that are being submitted to it in which case something like cassandra would be a better fit.
+Mawex akka persistence is tested with [akka-persistence-dynamodb](https://github.com/akka/akka-persistence-dynamodb) and redis plugin but running it on different storages like cassandra is just a matter of configuration changes, choose a storage based on amount and throughput of tasks that are being submitted to it.
-It uses Kryo serialization because event log is persisted only temporarily and it would be deleted on new deploy.
 By default it uses the Oldest node auto-downing strategy for split-brain cases because the cluster is solely about Singleton with actor residing on the oldest node.

 ### Production cluster behavior